 Where: Wyndham Cres, BS4 4SX // Beeses Website

-Situated just outside Clifton village, the Lansdown is a top spot for those cooler Summer evenings.
-Often covered in canvass, depending on the weather, this covered garden comes with plenty of heaters for the evening and some statues of classical nymphs to keep you company whilst you drink.
+Situated just outside Clifton village, the Lansdown is not only boasts the perfect terrace for bright, sunny days, but it's also a top spot for those cooler summer evenings.
+Often draped in canvas depending on the weather (to keep the chills out, obv), this covered garden comes with plenty of heaters for the evening and some statues of classical nymphs to keep you company whilst you drink.
 A regularly changing food menu will see you in good stead if you feel the munchies setting in after a couple of light ales.

 Where: 8 Clifton Road, BS8 1AF // The Lansdown Website